Portugal construction bleeds jobs, threatens banks

 "The (construction) sector owes 38 billion euros to the banks, bad loans have gone up sharply, much more than expected, along with bankruptcies.
 We expect 13,000 companies to go bust this year and the sector to lose 140,000 jobs," Reis told foreign correspondents at a briefing.

-Unlike neighbouring Spain, Portugal had no property bubble before the economic crisis started in 2008.
+Unlike neighboring Spain, Portugal had no property bubble before the economic crisis started in 2008.

 But the construction and real estate sector has been hit by a sharp drop in economic activity and internal consumption caused by the sweeping austerity measures required in exchange for the 78 billion euro bailout provided by the European Union and the International Monetary Fund.